-(11) In any proceedings, a certificate is evidence of the facts which it states, if-
+(11) In any proceedings, a certificate is evidence of the facts which it states, if it-

-- it purports to be signed by or on behalf of the person responsible for the financial (a)affairs of the Food Authority; and - it states that payment of the penalty in pursuance of the notice was or was not (b)received by a date specified in the certificate.
+- (a) purports to be signed by or on behalf of the person responsible for the financial affairs of the Food Authority; and - (b) states that payment of the penalty pursuant to the notice was or was not received by a date specified in the certificate.

-(12) If the person to whom a penalty notice has been given asks to be tried for the alleged offence, the authorised officer shall communicate this to the Attorney General who may institute proceedings against him.
+(12) If the person to whom a penalty notice has been given asks to be tried for the alleged offence, the authorised officer must communicate this to the Attorney General who may institute proceedings against the person.